-We propose to create materials for teachers to educate primary school pupils about barriers to learning, using the concept of neurodiversity as a framework.
-Neurodiversity provides a positive framework for talking about conditions and types of difficulties that impact learning, and celebrating differences while recognising needs.
+We propose to create materials for teachers to educate primary school pupils about neurodiversity and neurodivergence.
+Neurodiversity provides a positive framework for talking about conditions and types of difficulties that impact learning, and celebrating differences while also recognising needs.

 This work is closely allied to several of the “Top 10 research priorities for learning difficulties”, identified in joint work between the Salvesen Mindroom Centre, University of Edinburgh, and James Lind Alliance, particularly those priorities related to training for educational professionals, quality educational environments, and preventing stigma and bullying.

-In phase three we will evaluate the finalised materials’ use in practice in four Scottish primary schools, to see if they are effective at changing pupils’ and teachers’ knowledge of, and attitudes toward, neurodiversity-related barriers to learning.
+In phase three we will evaluate the finalised materials’ use in practice in a small number of primary schools, to see if they are effective at changing pupils’ and teachers’ knowledge of, and attitudes toward, neurodiversity and neurodivergence.
 We hope to include a range of schools that may face different challenges or be in different locations (e.g. city centre vs. rural schools), recruiting a total of approximately 80 children across the schools.
 We will also be collecting information from pupils and teachers about the quality and feasibility of our resource pack (acceptability, accessibility, usefulness and relevance) and its perceived impact in the classroom.

 At the end of phase three, we will make a final round of edits to act on key feedback from the evaluation.
 The main result of this project will be a free-to-use resource pack to educate primary school pupils and their teachers about neurodiversity.
+This resource pack will be available online, along with links to further references, information for parents, and more!
 We will also be disseminating interim results from the different project phases in research- and practice-focused venues throughout the project.

 This research is fully funded by a Salvesen Mindroom Research Centre Scientific Advisory Board Research Grant.